tango-controls/rfc/10/RequestReply.md

 * Serialization by Process
 * No Serialization

-If Device Server is set to Serialization by Device:
+When a Device Server is set to Serialization by Device:
 * it SHALL process requests to each Device in the order of requests arrival,
-* for any of Devices, it MUST NOT start the processing of a new request until the processing of the previous request is not finished,
+* for any Device in the Device Server, it MUST NOT start the processing of a new request until the processing of the previous request is not finished,
 * it MAY process multiple requests in parallel, providing that there is maximum one processed request per a Device.

-If Device Server is set to Serialization by Class:
+When a Device Server is set to Serialization by Class:
 * it SHALL process requests to each set of Devices belonging to the same Class in the order of requests arrival,
 * for each Device Class, it MUST NOT start the processing of a new request until the processing of the previous request is not finished,
 * it MAY process multiple requests in parallel, providing that there is maximum one processed request per Device Class.